Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 will match all **GameObjects** that are named "Head".

-A name filter can also use wildcards at the beginning and end of the name, E.g.:
+A name filter can also use wildcards at the beginning and end of the name, e.g.:

-* `*Head`: all **GameObjects** that have a name ending with "Head".
+* `*Head`: all **GameObjects** that have names ending with "Head".
-* `Head*`: all **GameObjects** that have a name beginning with "Head".
+* `Head*`: all **GameObjects** that have names beginning with "Head".
 * `*Head*`: all **GameObjects** that contain the string "Head" anywhere in their names.

-Note that a name filter will match all GameObjects in the current set.
+Note that a name filter will look for matching **GameObjects** in the current applicable set.
-Initially, the current set is global, and will contain all objects in the hierarchy.
+Initially, the current applicable set is global, and will contain all objects in the hierarchy.
-The current set can be changed using a descender.
+The applicable set can be changed by using [a descender](#descenders).

 ### Descenders

-A slash character (`/`) marks a descender.
+A descender is defined by a slash character (`/`).

     /

-When GoQL reads this symbol, it will narrow the search down into the children of the current set.
+When GoQL reads this symbol, it will narrow the search down into the children of the current applicable set.
 If it is the first character of the GoQL string, it will match all root objects in the scene.

-A double asterisk (`**`) is a special descender, which collects all descendants of the current set.
+A double asterisk (`**`) is a special descender, which matches all descendants of the applicable set.

-    **

-This will collect every child of the current set, and the child's children, recursively until the end of hierarchy is reached.

 Examples:
 * `/Head`: any **GameObjects** named "Head" that are in the root of the hierarchy.